MarcinMG-web/Tic-tac-toe-game/README.md

 It is an application that consolidates the scope of the online course material.

-If you want to play.Download project on yours PC.
+If you want to play.
+Download project on yours PC.
 Open the terminal and install packages.

 1. Open project file
 2. npm install